 The treatment of HCC often requires the expertise of multiple medical professionals.
 Your care may consist of a multidisciplinary team that includes an oncologist, gastroenterologist, hepatologist, interventional radiologist, radiation oncologist, surgical oncologist and transplant surgeon.

 - Liver transplant: In this surgery, a donor provides a new or partial liver to replace the diseased liver in another person.
 This complicated procedure is usually recommended for Very Early Stage patients.
 Sometimes other treatments will be administered pretransplantation in order to shrink tumors.
-It is possible for tumors to regrow in the new liver.
+It is possible for tumors to recur in the liver or outside the liver.

 Embolization damages cancer cells by delivering toxic agents through the hepatic artery to the cancerous area.
 The goal is to block the tumor’s blood supply and thereby stop its growth.*

-- Transarterial Chemoembolization (TACE): This treatment administers chemotherapy drugs into the liver tumor through the hepatic artery.
+- Transarterial Chemoembolization (TACE) or bland Transarterial Embolization without chemotherapy (TAE): This treatment administers chemotherapy drugs into the liver tumor through the hepatic artery.
 This procedure is usually beneficial in patients who have tumors limited to the liver.
 TACE can be used to decrease the size of tumors to make surgical options possible.

 *Indicates a palliative treatment, which is designed to provide relief but not a cure.